 Earn yield on your Ether by depositing it on an Ethereum staking platform

-The Ethereum 2.0 network is secured by a consensus mechanism known as Proof-of-Stake by which stakers (a.k.a "validators") who want to run nodes on the network and validate transactions made by end-users.
-However, to become a validator, they need to deposit Ether.
-By depositing Ether, the network is assured that they have sufficient "skin in the game".
-If they behave as expected and only validate rightful transactions they receive rewards paid out in Ether.
+The Ethereum 2.0 network is secured by a consensus mechanism known as Proof-of-Stake by which stakers (a.k.a "validators") can run nodes on the network and validate transactions made by end-users.
+However, to become a validator, they need to deposit 32 Ether per node.
+This requirement ensures that validators have sufficient "skin in the game".
+If they behave as expected and only validate rightful transactions, they receive rewards paid out in Ether.
 If they don't behave as expected or cheat they can get part of their deposit taken ( a.k.a slashing ).

 There are different options available to stake on Ethereum.
 The normal process entails setting up an Ethereum node on your computer or a special hardware equipment and requires a very stable internet connection and regular maintenance.
 Since this process is too demanding for most average users there are specialized staking platforms that facilitate the task for users.

-Non-custodial staking platforms set-up and manage the validator node for you in the cloud but they don't control your funds.
-Although you won’t have to worry about the node maintenance you still have control over the funds because you receive the private key.
-The private key is required to move the validator balance once it is possible in later phases of the Ethereum 2.0 network.
-In other words there is no way for the staking operator to steal your funds or lose your funds to a hack.
+Ethereum solo staking platforms set-up and manage the validator node for you in the cloud but importantly, they do not control your funds.
+Although you won’t have to worry about the node maintenance, you still have control over the funds because you receive the withdrawal private key.
+The withdrawal private key is required to withdraw or move the validator balance, once it becomes possible in later phases of the Ethereum 2.0 network.
+In other words, there is no way for the staking operator to steal your funds or lose your funds to a hack.
 That’s why they’re referred to as "non-custodial staking platforms".

 With solo staking platforms the billing is usually a fixed monthly cost instead of a percentage cut.
 You essentially pay the staking operator for the maintenance and server costs.

 Some Ethereum staking platforms offer both services so you can start with custodial staking to get a first impression of the procedure and later transition to non-custodial staking.